-Nestling in the picturesque arches of the Greenway Terraces, in front of the Forest Hills Inn, the Street Fair of St. Luke's, June I and 2 only distantly resembled other entertainments of like character.
-The booths had been most artistically decorated like character.
+Nestling in the picturesque arches of the Greenway Terraces in front of the Forest Hills Inn, the Street Fair of St. Luke's June 1 and 2 only distantly resembled other entertainments of like character.
 The booths had been most artistically decorated by Nathaniel Wilkes.
 They were conceived in a style reminiscent of the times of King Tut-ankh-Amen.
 The decorations were in green and yellow sateen.
-Gorge J. Bermbach, vice-president of the Forest Hills Inn Co., kindly consented to the use of his establishment for that purpose, allowing the ladies also the facility of the Tea Garden for the occasion.
+Gorge J. Bermbach. vice-president of the Forest Hills Inn Co., kindly consented to the use of his establishment for that purpose, allowing the ladies also the facility of the Tea Garden for the occasion.
 The total receipts were \$3,500.

-Much credit should be given to Mrs. Major A. White and her able booth chairmen and their assistants for the success of the affair and for the spirit of bon homie that prevailed.
-The support and interest of the community in the effort was most gratifying and the ladies desire that this shall serve as acknowledgment.
+Much credit should be given to Mrs. Major A. White and her able booth chairmen and their assistants for the success of the affair and for the spirit of bon homie that prevailed The support and interest of the community in the effort was most gratifying and the ladies desire that this shall serve as acknowledgment.